 Bridgeline Wins Over $1 Million in SaaS License Sales in its Fourth Quarter of Fiscal 2022

-/EIN News/ -- WOBURN, Mass., Oct.
-04, 2022 (GLOBE NEWSWIRE) -- Bridgeline Digital, Inc. (NASDAQ: BLIN), a leader in cloud-based digital experience software, today provided the following update for the end of its fourth quarter of fiscal 2022, which ended September 30, 2022.
+WOBURN, Mass., Oct.
+04, 2022 (GLOBE NEWSWIRE) -- Bridgeline Digital, Inc. BLIN, a leader in cloud-based digital experience software, today provided the following update for the end of its fourth quarter of fiscal 2022, which ended September 30, 2022.

 Bridgeline reported 28 SaaS license sales totaling over $1 Million in total contract value with $340 Thousand in annual recurring revenue for its fourth quarter of fiscal year 2022.
 Bridgeline's cross-selling and upsell strategy remains strong, with 13 license sales to its existing customer base on top of 15 newly won customers.
 Existing Bridgeline customers including HP, 7-Eleven, and SAGE Publishing expanded their commitment to Bridgeline this quarter with further investments in Bridgeline software and services.